markbastian/keg-party/README.md

   - Probably just a full swap since this is so destructive (Yep)
     - Instead of nuking the unstarred on the FE just reload with 10 starred
 - [ ] Drilling down to non-parseable entities blows up
+- [X] Figure out how to serve resources with clj -X execution

 Client QoL:
 - [ ] Add args for deps so we can easily launch with -X args